-California reported far fewer coronavirus cases in the week ending Sunday, adding 67,859 new cases.
-That's down 27.6% from the previous week's toll of 93,718 new cases of the virus that causes COVID-19.
+California reported far fewer coronavirus cases in the week ending Sunday, adding 6,288 new cases.
+That's down 48.2% from the previous week's tally of 12,150 new cases of the virus that causes COVID-19.

-California ranked No. 25 among the states where coronavirus was spreading the fastest on a per-person basis, a USA TODAY Network analysis of Johns Hopkins University data shows.
-In the latest week the United States added 632,914 reported cases of coronavirus, a decrease of -22.9% from the week before.
-Across the country, 3 states had more cases in the latest week than they did in the week before.
+California ranked 43rd among the states where coronavirus was spreading the fastest on a per-person basis, a USA TODAY Network analysis of Johns Hopkins University data shows.
+In the latest week coronavirus cases in the United States decreased 28.3% from the week before, with 100,804 cases reported.
+With 11.87% of the country's population, California had 6.24% of the country's cases in the last week.
+Across the country, five states had more cases in the latest week than they did in the week before.

-Across California, cases fell in 47 counties, with the best declines in Los Angeles, Riverside and San Diego counties.
+Across California, cases fell in 46 counties, with the best declines in Los Angeles, San Bernardino and Riverside counties.

-In California, 2,902 people were reported dead of COVID-19 in the week ending Sunday.
-In the week before that, 3,227 people were reported dead.
+In California, 310 people were reported dead of COVID-19 in the week ending Sunday.
+In the week before that, 314 people were were reported dead.